maxsuel13/Amazing-Marvin-MCP/README.md

 ---

-## 🛠️ What can you do with this?
+## 💡 What can you do with this?

-This integration connects your Amazing Marvin data with AI assistants, helping you manage your productivity system more effectively.
-Here's what you can accomplish:

-### 📋 Task Management
-> *"What tasks are on my schedule today?"*
-> *"What's due this week?"*
-> *"Show me my high-priority tasks"*

-### 🗂️ Project Organization
-> *"Show me all tasks in my birthday scavenger hunt project"*
-> *"What's the progress on my current projects?"*
-> *"Help me organize these tasks into projects"*
+Once connected, your AI assistant becomes your personal productivity coach with access to your real Amazing Marvin data:

-### 🧠 Planning & Focus
+### 📅 Daily Planning Help
-> *"What should I focus on today based on my priorities?"*
+*"What should I focus on today?"* - Get personalized recommendations based on your actual deadlines and priorities

-> *"Plan my day based on my current deadlines and goals"*
-> *"I'm feeling overwhelmed - help me identify my most important tasks"*
+*"I'm feeling overwhelmed - what's most important?"* - AI helps you cut through the noise and identify what really matters

+### 🎯 Project Insights
+*"How is my website redesign project going?"* - See progress, completed tasks, and what's left to do

+*"Show me everything related to client work this week"* - Get organized views of your tasks by project or category

-### ✅ Productivity Tracking
+### 📊 Progress Tracking
-> *"How many tasks have I completed today?"*
-> *"Show me my productivity for last week"*
-> *"What did I accomplish on Tuesday?"*
+*"What did I accomplish this week?"* - Review your productivity patterns and celebrate wins

+*"Which days am I most productive?"* - Understand your patterns to plan better

+### ⏰ Smart Scheduling
+*"What's overdue and needs attention?"* - Never lose track of important deadlines

+*"Help me plan tomorrow based on what I have scheduled"* - Get realistic daily plans that work

-### ⏱️ Time Management
+### ⏱️ Time Tracking
-> *"Start tracking time on my current task"*
-> *"What am I currently tracking time on?"*
-> *"Stop tracking time on this task"*
+*"Start tracking time on this task"* - Seamlessly manage time tracking from your AI chat

-The integration provides actual data from your Amazing Marvin account, allowing your AI assistant to give personalized productivity advice rather than generic suggestions.
+*"What have I been working on today?"* - Review your time allocation and focus

+**Why this is better than generic productivity advice:** Your AI sees your actual tasks, deadlines, and progress - so the help you get is personalized to your real situation, not generic tips.

-**Limitations:** While this covers most core features, some advanced Amazing Marvin capabilities like strategies, customizations, and reward systems have limited API support.
+**Note:** This covers most Amazing Marvin features, though some advanced customizations and strategies have limited API access.

 ## 📦 Installation